-A geotechnical report dated May 9, 2024, was submitted with the PPS.
-The Planning Department's geotechnical reviewer examined the report and found that the global stability analysis has met the county's requirements.
+A geotechnical report dated May 9, 2024, was submitted with the revised information.
+The Commission's geotechnical reviewer examined the report and found that the global stability analysis has met the county's requirements.

 Special Roadways

 MD 450, which borders the site on the south, is a designated historic road.
 Appropriate buffering for special roadways will be required on future development applications.